Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 (If, after separating the wheat from the chaff, it seems you won’t have enough to make more than one table of stuff, nix the idea of a garage sale and instead opt for dropping it all off at a second-hand store.
 Garage sale enthusiasts prefer variety and most won’t stop to pick through a single table of items.)

-A price on everything.
+Put A price on everything.

 Since haggling can be time-consuming as well as emotionally draining, price everything clearly and price it to move— regardless of how short of time you’ve had an item or how many times it hasn’t been used.
 While the overall aim of the garage sale should be to alleviate yourself of clutter while making some cash, it’s not a get-rich-quick scheme.
 You don’t have to cheat yourself, but do be reasonable.
 (Incidentally, most garage sale enthusiasts don’t want to haggle either.
 It’s the thrill of a quick and easy deal that they are after and it will be to your advantage to play to it.)

-A (somewhere around the) first of the month date.
+Hold your Garage Sale (somewhere around the) first of the month date.

 The simple logic behind this tip is that most people have more money at the beginning of the month than they do at the end.
 When deals are good and the money is there to spend, you’re much more likely to watch most of what you put out get whisked down the driveway.

-A one-day event.
+Make it a one-day event.
 Period.

-Sometimes, extenuating circumstances (weather, low traffic, the amount of items available, etc.) can inspire or require holding over for an extra day.
+Sometimes, extenuating circumstances (weather, low traffic, the number of items available, etc.) can inspire or require holding over for an extra day.
 However, to keep the potential for aggravation to a minimum, it is best to limit a sale to one day and get rid of whatever doesn’t go once and for all.
 Another important factor to consider is that most garage sale enthusiasts don’t bother with sales on the second day anyway since it is likely the sought-after items and deals have already been snatched up.

 On a side note, a good way to decide the appropriate day for your garage sale is if you have an overabundance of a certain type of item.
 Sometimes, it can be helpful to look through the details of local garage sale listings in order to determine what articles sell better on what days.
 Though garage sales are commonly held on the weekend, it can be a good clue if children’s clothes are listed more often on Fridays than Saturdays.

-A reasonable starting time.
+Begin at a reasonable starting time.

 In general, garage sales start at 8 a.m.
 However, there are dedicated garage sale enthusiasts that like to get the jump on everyone else and come calling as early as 6:30 a.m.
 While this can be inconvenient, keep in mind that “early birds” come with money in hand and ready to spend.
 Starting too late can be the kiss of death.
 There aren’t many bargain hunters that like to wait around until noon to find good deals when they can go down the road and find several sales already in full swing.
 If they get too far down the road, you’re likely to be forgotten.